WVURAIL/dspira-lessons/_posts/2020-07-24-BuildingHorn_SoftwareInfo.md

       3. Check to see if you are in the gr38 branch.
 To change to gr38 branch, type `git checkout gr38`.
 Type `git status` to check.

       4. Type `git pull`

+      5. Run the program in Gnuradio:

+         - In a terminal window type `gnuradio-companion`

+         - Close the existing *spectrometer_w_cal.grc* program if it is in the program

+         - Open the new *spectrometer_w_cal.grc* program that is in the updated gr-radio_astro folder:

+                File --> Open --> gr-radio_astros --> examples --> *spectrometer_w_cal.grc*

+ ## Running the *spectrometer_w_cal.grc* program from a Flash Drive

+   1. Write the image to a flash drive

+   2. Run from the flash drive